Oireachtas/ontology/data/README.md

   Cabinet roles since the first Dáil, including title of office as a string, holder (which is the same as ``eId`` in members.json) and start and end dates of the relevant individual's period in that office.
 Periods as Minister conclude (or should conclude) no later than the dissolution of the relevant Dáil, but Taoiseach and Tánaiste periods can span several Dáileanna.

   URIs for ministerial offices haven't yet been developed, so in the meantime the ``wikiOffice`` field offers a way of grouping offices by area (based on the most recent name of the office in most cases.)

+### Licence

+Reuse of the members.json file is permitted under the terms of the Houses of the [Oireachtas copyright and reuse policy and the Public Service Information (PSI) licence](http://www.oireachtas.ie/parliament/about/copyrightandre-use/).
+Otherwise the data is published with a CC-BY 4.0 licence, as explained in the Licence section of the repository.